KacperBlok/SmartHome/readme.md

 ### Administrative Panel

 The simple administrative panel provides an interface for managing the Raspberry Pi device and the connected lightbulb.

+###Portainer

+Portainer is used for managing Docker containers, making it easier to deploy and manage our application components.

+###Zigbee Bulb Portal

+The Zigbee bulb portal provides a user-friendly interface for controlling the connected lightbulb.

+###Livestream

+The livestream feature allows us to capture images of the lightbulb in action, providing real-time feedback on its effects.

+## Team member Tasks

 *Team Member* - Building the system mockup, visualizing the layout and user interface.